g0rbe/CEH/06_System_Hacking.md

 - Authentication Server (AS)
 - Ticket-Granting Server (TGS)

-The client send a request to the AS to grant Tick-granting-ticket.
+The client sends a request to the AS to grant Tick-granting-ticket.
 The AS authenticates the client by comparing the user identity and password from its datbase and reply with Tick-Granting Ticket and a session key.
 The session key is for a session between client and TGS.
-Now, client can communicate with the Ticket-Granting Server (TGS).
+Now, the client can communicate with the Ticket-Granting Server (TGS).
-The client send TGT to TGS, ask for communication with another user.
+The client sends the TGT to TGS, asking for communication with another user.
 TGS reply with a Ticket and session key.
 Ticket and Session key is for communicating with other user within a trusted domain.